 by scottsylvan | Mar 9, 2026 | Uncategorized

 Exit is a transition, not a transformation.
-If you wait until you are ready to sell to fix the business, buyers will see an unfinished product and price it like a turnaround — not an asset.
-The money you leave on the table goes directly to the buyer who comes in,...
+If you wait until you are ready to sell to fix the business, buyers will see an unfinished product and price it like a turnaround.
+The DRIVER test and SCALE framework inside the Exit Ratio 360™ evaluate the specific growth...

 by scottsylvan | Mar 9, 2026 | Uncategorized